02 — Silent Symbol 07 — Pathline Glyph Dad Hat

 Silent Symbol 07 is about direction without declaration.
 The spiral is the nucleus—forward motion, evolution, the long arc of going in.
 Everything around it reacts: vertical marks that feel like steps, pulses that echo momentum, small dots that read like waypoints.

-The tears reinforce the idea of travel—texture that looks lived-in, as in the hat has already had prior dings on the road.
+The distress reinforces the idea of travel—texture that feels lived-in, as if the hat has already been on the road.

 This one is quiet, but it’s decisive.
 A personal trajectory in symbol form.